nagggyung/TIL-/README.md

 # study_deeplearning

-About what I've learnt about Machine learning and deep learning!
+what I've learnt about Machine learning and deep learning!